MMahdiGhaioumi/MMahdiGhaioumi/README.md

 • I'm a **Backend Developer** passionate about computers and programming.

-• I love exploring how things work beneath the surface and turning ideas into practical solutions.
+• I love **exploring how things work** beneath the surface and turning ideas into practical solutions.

-• I'm always learning, experimenting, and pushing myself to build things better.
+• I'm always **learning, experimenting, and improving** the way I build.

 <br>